bcoles/kasld/docs/testing.md

 ## 2. End-to-end replay (`tests/replay`)

-Reconstructs a scratch sysroot from each fixture under `tests/fixtures/<arch>/<host>/` and runs the real `kasld -v` over it, checking it parses, resolves, and renders a summary without crashing.
+Reconstructs a scratch sysroot from each fixture under `tests/fixtures/<arch>/<host>/` and runs the real `kasld` over it in every output mode — verbose text (`-v`), oneline (`-1`), and the hardening report in text / markdown / json (`-H`, `-H -m`, `-H -j`) — checking each parses, resolves, and renders without crashing.
 There is no golden master — a crash (signal) is the only failure; "no results" is informational.
+The multi-mode sweep is per-arch crash coverage of every renderer, which the host-only render unit tests cannot reach.

+Fixtures are **real `extra/collect` captures** from real kernels (validated with `extra/validate-bundle` on ingest), not hand-authored inputs — the corpus exercises kasld against reality.
+Synthetic inputs live in the unit tests (layer 1).

+This is a **structural / regression** check, not a soundness check: it confirms kasld survives real captured kernel state across many architectures and versions, but it does not verify the inferred range against a ground truth (a static fixture carries none).
+Soundness on a *captured* system is checked by `extra/validate-bundle` when the bundle is ingested; soundness on a *live* kernel is layer 5 (`tests/vm/run`).
+Replay overlaps those in architecture breadth but answers a different question — *does the binary run cleanly?* rather than *is the result sound?*

 ### Native mode (no qemu) — host arch only